Skip to main content

 What you're looking for Best fit Why

-Maximum daily social energy Valencia Sound or Kings Point Sound = modern single-family; Kings Point = condo classic
+Maximum daily social energy Valencia Sound or Kings Point Sound = nearby West Boynton modern single-family; Kings Point = Delray condo classic

-Newer construction + proven community Valencia Grand 2020–2023 build, optional social, best calibration point
+Newer construction + proven community Valencia Grand Nearby West Boynton 2020–2023 build, optional social, useful calibration point

-Brand-new construction Valencia Del Mar Active 2026 new construction; social community forming
+Brand-new construction Valencia Del Mar Nearby West Boynton active 2026 new construction; social community forming

 Delray address on a tighter budget Valencia Palms Established Valencia at lower entry; renovation tradeoff